 Running Ceiling Fans

-If you do not have ceiling fans installed, you may opt to purchase them and have them put up in key areas around your living space which require the most ventilation.
+If you do not have ceiling fans installed, you may opt to purchase them and have them put up in key areas around your living space that require the most ventilation.
 Simply running the ceilings fans at regular intervals will ensure that the air emitted from the ventilation system is rotated and circulated evenly throughout the house.
 When approaching the HVAC system for a light cleaning session, keep the ceiling fans running in order to disperse the contaminants and dust particles that float out during the process.

 Insulating Your Home